 Anatomy of A Maine Lobster

-In foodie parlance “nose to tail” is using every part of the animal so it isn’t wasted, and in the case of lobster, that would be “antennas to tail fin.”
-Here are different parts of a lobster as well as some delicious recipes in using them.
+In foodie parlance, “nose to tail” is using every part of the animal so it isn’t wasted.
+In the case of cooking lobster, that would be “antennas to tail fin.”
+Here is an explanation of the different parts of a lobster and some delicious recipes using them.

 Lobster Anatomy 101

-First-time connoisseurs of the Maine lobster should know what the parts are.
+To become a connoisseur of the Maine lobster, you must know what the parts are.
 Starting with the head, the lobster uses its antennas to smell.
-The carapace is the armor-like body of the lobster and the tail is used to propel itself out of harm’s way.
-Every lobster also has a pincher claw (used for tearing) and a crusher claw (the bigger claw (used for smashing) as well as 10 legs.
+The carapace is the armor-like body of the lobster, and the tail is used to propel itself out of harm’s way.
+Every lobster also has a pincher claw (used for tearing) and a larger crusher claw (used for smashing), as well as 10 legs.

-As to which are edible or not, the two claws and the tail hold the most amount of meat, but the legs are also succulent.
-You can also pick out meat from the knuckles and the rib meat.
+As to which are edible, the two claws and the tail hold the most meat, but the legs are also succulent.
+You can also pick out meat from the knuckles and the rib.